mamun001/kubernetes_playground_mamun_rashid/001_a_where_to_get_free_kubernetes_cluster.md

-    # Where to get free Kubernetes cluster
+# Where to get free Kubernetes cluster to practice with

 ### 1. Google Search: Katacoda Kubernetes Playground
 ### 2. Login using you Google Account
 ### 3. On left frame, you will see a launch.sh.
 Click on that and in less than a minute , you will have running Kubernetes Cluster!